mozilla-services/ads-client-mobile-examples/docs/local_setup.md

 ### Setup

+Try to go through the steps outlined in the A-S guide [here](https://github.com/mozilla/application-services/blob/main/docs/building.md#building-for-fenix).
+However, you may need some additional steps as well.
+Namely:

 First make sure you have python 3.9 installed.
 Later or earlier version of python will not work.

 ```shell